ChorusOne/network-handbook/src/chorus-one/reliable-systems.md

 The solution to this is redundancy.

-There are a few levels at which we can implement redundancy, but we choose to do it at the node software level, by running multiple instances of the same software on different machines.
+There are a few levels at which we can implement redundancy, but we choose to do it primarily at the node software level, by running multiple instances of the same software on different machines.
 This is the most general, and a good fit for blockchain software.
-Let’s look at why other levels are inadequate.
+Let’s compare some alternatives.

 * **RAID-style redundant storage.**
 While redundancy at the block device level ensures